 Recall an argument raised by Calvinist, James White, regarding Luke 19:10, which states: “For the Son of Man has come to seek and to save that which was lost.”
 There, White asks: “If He actually saves, does this not limit the scope of the ‘lost’?”
 (Debating Calvinism, p.176, emphasis mine) Now for the sake of consistency, wouldn’t you expect him to feel compelled to maintain the same argument, here at Matthew 9:36, that is, to limit the scope of the people toward whom Jesus felt “compassion”?
 And yet, the text generically says, “the people.”
 Wouldn’t that be strange, if Jesus really meant just an “elect” people?

-John Calvin comments: “That He is touched with compassion shows Him to be the faithful Minister of His Father, in caring for the salvation of His people, for whose sake He had put on the flesh.
+John Calvin: “That He is touched with compassion shows Him to be the faithful Minister of His Father, in caring for the salvation of His people, for whose sake He had put on the flesh.
 And although, now that He is entered into heaven, He may not have the same emotions as He then willed to feel and suffer in this mortal life, He has not cast off His concern for His Church, but looks at His wandering sheep, and gathers in His flock, which the wolves had cruelly scared and ravaged.”
 (Calvin’s New Testament Commentaries, Matthew, Mark and Luke, Vol. I, pp.277-278, emphasis mine)

 Just His Church?
 Seeing the elect, He felt compassion for them?
 Is that what the verse says?, or is that what the verse really means?
 Rather, it says, seeing “the people.”
 Doesn’t that seem to indicate an indiscriminate concern for the lost?
 He beheld a people that was “distressed” and “dispirited.”
 A sheep that is distressed and dispirited runs around in circles, calling out, because it is scared and confused.
 To this, Jesus likened Israel, and felt compassion for it.
 So the question is whether that same heart of compassion is compatible with the Calvinist doctrine of pass-by, Preterition?

-Calvin writes: “The Lord in His unmerited election is free and exempt from the necessity of bestowing equally the same grace on all.
+John Calvin: “The Lord in His unmerited election is free and exempt from the necessity of bestowing equally the same grace on all.
 Rather, He passes by those whom He wills, and chooses whom He wills.”
 (Calvin’s New Testament Commentaries: Romans and Thessalonians, p.200, emphasis mine)

-Calvin adds: “When God prefers some to others, choosing some and passing others by, the difference does not depend on human dignity or indignity.
+John Calvin: “When God prefers some to others, choosing some and passing others by, the difference does not depend on human dignity or indignity.
 It is therefore wrong to say that the reprobate are worthy of eternal destruction.”
 (Concerning the Eternal Predestination of God, pp.120-121, emphasis mine)

-Calvinist, George Whitefield, explains: “I believe the doctrine of reprobation, in this view, that God intends to give saving grace, through Jesus Christ, only to a certain number, and that the rest of mankind, after the fall of Adam, being justly left of God to continue in sin, will at last suffer that eternal death which is its proper wages.”
+Calvinist, George Whitefield: “I believe the doctrine of reprobation, in this view, that God intends to give saving grace, through Jesus Christ, only to a certain number, and that the rest of mankind, after the fall of Adam, being justly left of God to continue in sin, will at last suffer that eternal death which is its proper wages.”
 (Letter from George Whitefield to the Rev. Mr. John Wesley, emphasis mine)

 “Justly left”?
 Does that seem compatible with Matthew 9:36?
 Turn to the discussion on Luke 10:30-37, while keeping in Matthew 9:36.